 Sustaining a serious physical injury on the job can be life-changing, and when that injury is compounded by a psychological condition, such as severe depression or post-traumatic stress disorder (PTSD), the effects can be even more devastating for the injured worker and his or her family.
 Fortunately, under workers’ compensation laws in Georgia, many psychological injuries are covered by workers’ comp, as long as they arose following a physical injury caused by an on-the-job accident.
-If you suffered bodily harm on the job in Georgia, and you have since experienced symptoms of clinical depression, PTSD or anxiety, contact our reputable attorneys at Rechtman & Spevak to discuss your eligibility for workers’ compensation benefits.
+If you suffered bodily harm on the job in Georgia, and you have since experienced symptoms of clinical depression, PTSD or anxiety, contact our reputable workers' compensation attorneys at Rechtman & Spevak to discuss your eligibility for workers’ compensation benefits.

 Physical Harm May Lead to Psychological Injury